lajanki/youtube_search/README.md

  1. view count is not a valid search parameter, and
  2. any search query will return at most 500 results.

-This script uses a brute force type approach by performing a search on a number of search terms and stores the results with zero views to an sqlite database.
+This script uses a brute force type approach by performing a search on a number of randomly chosen search terms and stores the results with zero views to a database.

-This prints the detected zero view items.
 The fraction of videos with no views from all query responses is usually small.
-It is recommended to choose a large search term batch size when running the script.
+It is therefore recommended to choose a large search term batch size when running the script.

 The search terms are read from a text file containing common English language words.
 To limit the possibility of the same search term returning the same results on a subsequent search, a random time frame